Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 There will be much command line stuff.
 It's not complicated assuming you're comfortable blindly copying and pasting commands into Terminal.
 There's only a couple that need personalising to your specific setup.

 ## Step 1.
-Download and Install Quartz
+Download And Install Quartz

 All pretty straightforward this part.
 I would point out that at some point I hit a roadblock *much* further along and returned to the start/this part.
 If you do that, check *where* you are in the Terminal file tree.
 I ended up with a Quartz installation inside my old Quartz installation and folders inside folders and ended up starting *again* again because of that tiny error.
 Don't you do it, bazooka goblin.

 Fortunately my Obsidian setup was already using the "Treat links as shortest path" option, so I didn't have to make any changes around that.

 ## Step 2.
-Set up a GitHub Repository
+Set Up a GitHub Repository

 Just don't close/click anything in the GitHub window once the repo has been created.
 It is possible to wrangle what that link is you need for changing the origin Remote, but extra palaver if you're not paying attention.